Medically reviewed by Patrick Carroll, MD

 If the cold sore becomes infected, it can take even longer to heal, as your body not only has to heal the cold sore but also deal with the bacterial infection.

 Luckily, cold sore treatment is relatively effective and easy.
-If you can catch a cold sore before it completely develops, you might be able to significantly reduce the amount of time required for it to scab, heal and disappear.
+If you can catch a cold sore before it completely develops, you may be able to significantly reduce the amount of time required for it to scab, heal and disappear.

 If your cold sore is painful or uncomfortable, you can also use a topical herpes anaesthetic or over-the-counter pain relief to make it easier to manage.